Privacy Policy

 Use of personal information

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to [informing you of those of our services that we think might be of interest to you and to] sending third party direct marketing communications to you via email or text message.
+Where we do rely on consent as a legal basis for processing your personal data in relation to sending direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.

 You can ask us or third parties to stop contacting you for marketing purposes at any time by following the opt-out links on any marketing message sent to you or by contacting us at any time.